zhongbiaodev/dolphin-doc/README.md

 # dolphin-doc
-Universal doc to store word,excel,pdf,html,only having text and table element
+Universal doc for NLP, only having text and table element The doc can be generated from txt, html and png.
+And it can also output in text, html and json format.